Thursday Teas

 Sponsored by Oakmont Manor and Oakmont Sterling

-Join us on select Thursdays each month at 2:00pm for history talks led by guest presenters or Village staff on a variety of topics, while enjoying a cup of tea and a sweet treat (sugar-free and gluten-free options are available).
+Join us each month for history talks led by guest presenters or Village staff on a variety of topics, while enjoying a cup of tea and a sweet treat (sugar-free and gluten-free options are available).
 To register online, scroll down.
 You can also call 248-524-3570 to register and pay over the phone.

 Thursday Teas are held inside Old Troy Church on our site.
 If you have accessibility questions, please click here to visit our Accessibility page or contact us at info@thvmail.org and we will be happy to help!
 Assisted listening devices are available, please let a staff member know if you would like to use one.